layer: I

 Haq and Batil — WP-05: Parent paper.
 The seven structural attributes of Batil — the applied framework for which zahir-batin ontology provides the philosophical ground.

-Imam Ali's Admixture Doctrine — Nahj al-Balagha: The prophetic-historical elaboration of zahir-batin within the Alid tradition — Imam Ali's diagnosis of Batil as zahir-without-batin operating through the admixture with Haq language.
+Imam Ali (A.S.)'s Admixture Doctrine — Nahj al-Balagha: The prophetic-historical elaboration of zahir-batin within the Alid tradition — Imam Ali (A.S.)'s diagnosis of Batil as zahir-without-batin operating through the admixture with Haq language.

 Al-Mizan's Methodology on the Haq-Batil Ayat: Tabatabai's systematic derivation of Batil's structural attributes from the Quranic text — the tafsir methodology through which the zahir-batin ontological framework is applied to specific Quranic ayat.